-We’ve recently featured another variation of the “Mujaddara” family, the Mjaddara with Lentils which is also known as lentils with rice.
+We’ve recently featured another variation of the “Mujaddara” family, the Mjaddara with Lentils which is also known as lentils Mujadara with rice.

-- 2.5 cups Pinto beans
+- 2.5 cups kidney beans

-- 2 medium onions, finely minced
+- 2 onions finely minced

-- 1 cup Burghul (cracked wheat)
+- 1 cup bulgur

 - 1/4 cup Olive Oil

-- 1/2 teaspoon of salt
+- 1/2 teaspoon salt

 - On the day of, boil the beans in a deep cooking pot for 5-10 minutes, discard their water, replenish with 4 cups of fresh warm water (water has to be warm so beans don’t shrink) and bring to a boil again on a gentle heat.

-- Pour the onions and their boiling water in the pot where the beans are boiling, and let them all boil for 15-20 more minutes on medium heat.
+- Pour the onions and their boiling water in the pot where the beans are boiling, and let them all boil together for 15-20 more minutes on medium heat.

-- Add the 1/4 cup of olive oil.
+- Add and mix in the 1/4 cup of olive oil.